takabow/cloudera-demo-env/README.md

 ## EC2 Instances

-If you change instance type, you can modify first section of `cluster-cdsw-secure.conf`.
+If you change instance type, you can modify first section of `cdsw-secure-cluster.conf`.
 But I think these instances are almost minimal.

 ```